History of Parachuting and CSPA

 Leo Stevens was able to demonstrate his ‘Life Pack’ with his test jumper Rodman Law jumping from Harry Brown’s hydroplane.
 This was the first hydroplane jump.
 Previous to this, during the same year, Rodman Law did a static line jump from the torch of the Statue of Liberty.
 He also jumped from the Brooklyn Bridge and the Banker’s Trust Building.

-Grant Morton was most probably the first man to jump from an airplane, in a Wright Model B over Venice Beach.
+Grant Morton jumped from a Wright Model B over Venice Beach.
 Morton had a rough jump and disappointed the crowd.
 He was contracted to do the first jump in Canada but he was a no show.

 Georgia “Tiny” Broadwick became the first woman to jump from a moving aircraft.